zbx911/Luajit_Decompiler/README.md

 - UpValue.cs **[A container class for LuaJit upvalues.
 An upvalue references a constant (and/or maybe a slot index?) in a parent prototype if the value of TableLocation is 192]**

 # Decompiler (dec/)
+- Decompiler.cs **[Responsible for decompiling entire files]**
+- DecompilePrototype.cs **[Decompiles each prototype that makes up a file.
+Chunks up bytecode instructions of a prototype into code blocks]**
+- dec/data
+  - Block.cs **[A chunk of prototype bytecode instructions labeled by index]**
+  - ControlFlowGraph.cs **[A graph represented as a matrix.
+The graph represents the connections between each block jump or comparison opcode's targeted block]**
+    - matrix[block1, block2] = 0 -> block1's jump/comparsion instructions does not point to block2
+    - matrix[block1, block2] = 1 -> block1's jump/comparsion instructions points to block2
+    - matrix[block1, block1] = 2 -> block1 is the start of the loop.
+    - matrix[block1, block2] = 3 -> block1 is the body of a loop that starts at block2
+- dec/state_machine
+  - LStateContext.cs **[Contains information required by LState derived classes to write lua]**
+  - dec/statemachine/states **[All LState derived states used to write the lua of a particular bytecode instruction]**
+  - StateMap.cs **[A mapping of Opcode -> LState]**
+  - BlockWriter.cs **[Writes the blocks associated with one prototype]**

 # Road Map
 - [ ] Refactor FileManager.cs
 - [ ] Refactor dis/*.cs